-&lt;sup>5 NFIB v.
+&lt;sup>6 NFIB v.
 Sebelius, 567 U.S. 519 (2012).

-&lt;sup>6 Seila Law LLC v.
-Consumer Financial Protection Bureau, 591 U.S. 197 (2020); Consumer Financial Protection Bureau v.
-Community Financial Services Ass'n, 601 U.S. 416 (2024).
+&lt;sup>7 Seila Law LLC v.
+Consumer Fin.
+Prot.
+Bureau, 591 U.S. 197 (2020); Consumer Fin.
+Prot.
+Bureau v.
+Cmty.
+Fin.
+Services Ass'n of Am., Ltd., 601 U.S. 416 (2024).

-legal sanctions and other means of coercion ... to achieve the suppression of disfavored speech." (citation omitted)).
+and decisive terms.
+E.g., Nat'l Rifle Ass'n of Am. v.
+Vullo, 602 U.S. 175, 189 (2024) ("[T]he First Amendment prohibits government officials from relying on the threat of invoking legal sanctions and other means of coercion ... to achieve the suppression of disfavored speech." (citation omitted)).
 But that proud tradition is in jeopardy.
-Unless the judiciary acts decisively now, what was once beyond the pale will in short order become a stark reality.
-Corporations and individuals alike will risk losing their right to be represented by the law firms of their choice and a profound chill will be cast over the First Amendment right to petition the courts for redress.
+Unless the judiciary acts decisively now, what was once beyond the pale will, in short order, become a stark reality.
+Corporations and individuals alike will risk losing their right to be represented by the law firms of their choice, and a profound chill will be cast over the First Amendment right to petition the courts for redress.

-5. Like every lawyer, the members of the amicus law firms have sworn an oath to uphold the Constitution and to discharge the obligations of the profession to the best of our ability.
+8. Like every lawyer, the members of the amicus law firms have sworn an oath to uphold the Constitution and to discharge the obligations of the profession to the best of our ability.
 That oath obligates all of us, no matter our political views, to be faithful custodians of our Nation's commitment to the rule of law-a commitment that has made it possible for this Nation's corporations to lead the world in innovation and productivity; for our scientists, scholars and creative artists to contribute so much to human progress; and for all of us to know that we can turn to the courts to vindicate our fundamental civil rights.
-We therefore feel a special responsibility to stand up now to the unprecedented threat posed by the Executive Order at issue in this case and the others like it.
+We, therefore, feel a special responsibility to stand up now to the unprecedented threat posed by the Executive Order at issue in this case and the others like it.